sandrosage/kspace-diffusion/README.md

 The project provides a complete pipeline for creating latent datasets, training first‑stage models, and experimenting with diffusion-based reconstruction in latent k-space.

+The pipeline:

+1. Encode undersampled k-space
+2. Perform latent diffusion with CGS
+3. Decode to full k-space
+4. Apply inverse FFT for image reconstruction

 ---

 ## 🚀 Getting Started